IBM/fabric-contract-attribute-based-access-control/README.md

 https://cloud.ibm.com/docs/containers?topic=containers-getting-started
 - Create an IBM Blockchain service including all relevant components, such as Certificate Authority, MSP (Membership Service Providers), peers, orderers, and channels. https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-v2-deploy-iks
-- Export the Connection Profile from the IBP instance and save as <git tree>/Blockchain_GenSupplyChain/src/gateway/ibp/fabric_connection.json.
+- Export the Connection Profile from the IBP instance and save as Blockchain_GenSupplyChain/src/gateway/ibp/fabric_connection.json.
 For instructions on how to do that on the IBM Blockchain Platform, go [here](https://cloud.ibm.com/docs/services/blockchain/howto?topic=blockchain-ibp-console-app#ibp-console-app-profile).
 NOTE: to export the IBP connection profile, the smart contract located [here](https://github.ibm.com/customer-success/Blockchain-GenSupplyChain/blob/master/gensupplychainnet%400.0.1.cds) must be installed.
 <!--
 #### Local Fabric
 - In the VSCode IDE Blockchain extention  **FABRIC ENVIRONMENTS** pane, click on `Local Fabric` to start a fabric network.
 - Connect to the "Local Fabric - Org1" gateway as `admin`.
-Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to <git_tree>/Blockchain-GenSupplychain/src/gateway/local/fabric_connection.json.
+Right click on the 3 dot menu on the **FABRIC GATEWAYS** pane and `Export Connection Profile` Save this file to Blockchain-GenSupplychain/src/gateway/local/fabric_connection.json.

 ### Start the server side of the application.
-NOTE: This will automatically enroll admin credentials in the directory of the wallet path specified in <git_tree>/Blockchain-GenericSupplychain/src/gateway/\<local or ibp\>/config.json
+NOTE: This will automatically enroll admin credentials in the directory of the wallet path specified in Blockchain-GenericSupplychain/src/gateway/\<local or ibp\>/config.json

 In a terminal window -
 ```
-cd <git_tree>/Blockchain-GenSupplychain/src/server
+cd Blockchain-GenSupplychain/src/server

 export PORT=<PORT #>          // Defaults to 3000
 export PLATFORM= <IBP|LOCAL>  // Defaults to LOCAL
 node server.js
 ```
 ### Connect up wallet
 - Create a Wallet in VSCode: select the "+" in the **FABRIC WALLETS** section.
 Choose "Specify an existing filesystem wallet".
-Choose the directory of the wallet path specified in <git_tree>/Blockchain-GenericSupplychain/src/gateway/\<local or ibp\>/config.json.
+Choose the directory of the wallet path specified in Blockchain-GenericSupplychain/src/gateway/\<local or ibp\>/config.json.
 - Create a gateway for this application: select the "+" in the **FABRIC GATEWAYS** pane.
 Choose the recently downloaded connection profile when prompted.
-- Connect to your new Gateway, will be prompted to connect a wallet, choose the wallet path specified in <git_tree>/Blockchain-GenericSupplychain/src/gateway/\<local or ibp\>/config.json
+- Connect to your new Gateway, will be prompted to connect a wallet, choose the wallet path specified in Blockchain-GenericSupplychain/src/gateway/\<local or ibp\>/config.json
 - Ensure that the contract (.cds file) located in https://github.ibm.com/customer-success/Blockchain-GenSupplyChain has been installed and instantiated via the VSCode Blockchain IDE extension and is running on a local fabric or the IBP V2 service.
 See https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform for information in installing the VSCode Blockchain IDE extension and tutorials on how to install a smart contract. -->

 ## Helpful links